Chainlink vs Polkadot

-“For instance, once Bitcoin, Monero, Ethereum or any other cryptocurrency is connected to Polkadot, investors or users will be able to move BTC into Ethereum and then clean profits via Monero or Chainlink.”
+“For instance, once Bitcoin, Monero, Ether or any other cryptocurrency is connected to Polkadot, investors or users will be able to move BTC into Ethereum and then clean profits via Monero or Chainlink.”

 Unlike Chainlink, which is built on the Ethereum blockchain, Polkadot is attempting to become a new Ethereum of sorts.

 As of 11 August 2022, there were 555 projects building on Polkadot.

 What has happened to the price of Polkadot?

 Polkadot’s current price, as of 11 August 2022, is fluctuating at around $9.37, with a market capitalisation of almost $10.4bn.

 The supply in circulation is 1.11 billion DOT coins.

 Polkadot does not have a maximum supply and its native coin, DOT, is inflationary.